ampieschke/readme_builder/README.md

-  # Practice Town
+  # ReadMe Builder

   ### Description
-  To create a better readme
+  This app has been put together to create a better readme for future projects via node prompts.

   ### Table of Contents